Earned Value Analysis in Project Management

 Earned value for projects can be calculated at the click of a button in Adeaca PBA.
 As a project manager, always know state of your projects and portfolio so you can produce better project outcomes for your business.

-The Definitive Guide to a creating a comprehensive business system for project-based companies
+A high-level guide to the business system for project-based companies

-- The problem PBA solves and why it is needed
+- What problem does PBA solve and why is it needed?

-If you are in architecture, engineering and construction, ETO/contract manufacturing or professional services, you need this Blueprint.
+If you are in architecture, engineering and construction, ETO/contract/project manufacturing or professional services, you need this guide.

 Integration is key to accurate and timely EVA